 How to combat social loafing

-Studies have shown repeatedly that when individuals work in teams, social loafing can be an issue..
-As instructors, preparing students for the business world, it’s important we address this phenomena early in order for students to become better team members and be successful in the business world.
+Studies have shown repeatedly that when individuals work in teams, social loafing can be an issue.
+As instructors, preparing students for the business world, it’s important we address this phenomenon early in order for students to become better team members and be successful in the business world.

 So, what is social loafing, exactly?
 Social loafing occurs when one or more team members do not pull their weight when working in a group.
 Follow these suggestions to combat social loafing and create a more functional team atmosphere for your students:

 When students know beforehand that they are going to be evaluated by their peers, they are more likely to hold themselves accountable and do their fair share.
 With peer and team evaluations, team members can gain valuable insight into what other students think about their performance.
 Not only do these learning tools give students a glimpse into their teamwork skills, but they also give professors comprehensive data so they can better understand their students’ strengths and weaknesses.

 “Social loafing is an issue that must be addressed early on.”

 2. Provide guidance on how to be a better team member